-The UCB1200 contains a programmable interrupt control block, which can generate an interrupt for a '0' to '1' and/or a '1' to '0' transition on one or more of the IO0-IO9 pins, the audio and telecom clip detect, the adc_ready signal and the TSPX and TSMX signals.
+The UCB1100 contains a programmable interrupt control block, which can generate an interrupt for a '0' to '1' and/or a '1' to '0' transition on one or more of the IO0-IO9 pins, the audio and telecom clip detect, the adc_ready signal and the TSPX and TSMX signals.
+In order for the TSPX and TSMX interrupts to work properly, it is recomanded to activate the TSC_BIAS_ENA (bit 11 or reg 9) every 30s or so.
+This can be done while in interrupt mode.

 The interrupt generation mode is set by IO_RIS_INT[n] in register 2 and INT_FAL_ENA[n] in control register 3.
 The actual interrupt status of each signal can be read from the control register 4.
 The interrupt status is cleared whenever a '0' to '1' transition is written in control register 4 for the corresponding bit.
+Clearing the Nth interrupt bit will also clear the bit N+1.
+This should be fixed in the next revision of the circuit.